Your CV sucks? 10 resume mistakes to avoid (if you really want the job)

 Resume Mistake #4 – Grammar mistakes, and typos

-Yes, that can show recruiters or hiring managers that you are not entirely committed.
+Yes, from all the gamedev resume mistakes this one also can show recruiters or hiring managers that you are not entirely committed.
 You did not take the job application process seriously.
-It's always good to proofread, you can do it yourself, or you can just ask someone to help you since you may be biased.
+It’s always good to proofread, you can do it yourself, or you can just ask someone to help you since you may be biased.

 Besides that, right now, there are so many spell checker apps that it’s really a shame not to try them out.
 Try Grammarly, for example.